 Prague Weather in January

 Visitors to the city during this time of year should bundle up.
-Many sights are best seen on foot, and a tour of the Prague Castle grounds, for example, will necessitate warm shoes, gloves, scarf, and hat.
+Many sights are best seen on foot, and a tour of the Prague Castle grounds, for example, will necessitate warm winter clothing.

 There is hardly any rainfall in winter, but this is because instead of being soaked in rain, the city is covered in snow.
 Snow falls on average 11 days of each winter month.

 The average humidity for the city at this time of year is 84 percent, which is relatively high, meaning that the temperatures will sometimes feel even colder than they already are, so make sure you pack wisely.

 Follow usual guidelines and tips for winter dress, consider your ability to layer clothing, and bring necessary items to protect your skin from the cold.

 - Warm comfortable (and ideally waterproof) boots or shoes

 Prague still has a few Christmas-centric events that take place in January, as well as plenty of concerts and historical celebrations.

 - New Year's Day: January 1 is an official holiday throughout the Czech Republic.
 The start of the new year heralds the Winter Festival of Bohemia.
 This is an annual festival started in 1972 that focuses on the classical arts of dance, opera, ballet, and classical music.
 Generally, these concerts take place at Prague's National Theatre.